 It would help if you also made your content available in the search engines so that your website visitors can easily find it.
 Good quality content ought to have the proper and robust keywords; the content should be relatable and useful to your audience.

 The content should be able to attract the reader to actively engage on your website and make frequent future visits to the site.
 The content should also be mindful of Search Engine Optimization.
 To achieve this, you have to install WordPress plugins such as Yoast SEO that will guide you on SEO best practices.

 It should be free from any errors and typos.
 The presence of these errors and typos is an indicator to the web visitors that you don’t care about content.
 It is wise to hire a professional editor to go through your content before you finally publish it on your WordPress website.
 You can also use online editing tools like Grammarly.

-According to experts, popups reduces the users’ experience on a website.
-It is for this reason that marketers have shunned from using them.
+According to experts, popups reduce the users’ experience on a website.
+It is for this reason that marketers have shunned using them.

 Pop hurt the bounce rate.
 So, if you want to decrease the bounce rate for your WordPress website, then it is time to do away with popups.

 Use Large and Easily Readable Font Sizes

 A user will not like it when he or she must strain his eyes to read the content on your website.
 Your WordPress website might have excellent content, but when the font is too small, no visitor will be willing to read it.
 They will end up leaving your website to other websites, and they might not come back.
 This increases the bounce rate on your WordPress website.